Quick and Easy Creamy Vegetable Soup Recipe

 How to make quick and easy creamy vegetable soup with only one pot in under 35 minutes.
 Jump to the Creamy Vegetable Soup Recipe or watch our recipe video showing you how we make it.

 We have been making this soup for years.
 It’s simple to make, healthy, and comforting.
 Throw lots of vegetables into a big pot, add stock and herbs, and then simmer until done.
 Blend with a little cream or coconut milk, and you are done.
+If you are looking for a brothy vegetable soup, try our Easy Homemade Vegetable Soup (it’s made with lots of veggies and a light tomato broth).

 Try this Three Ingredient Tomato Soup Recipe with butter, tomatoes — canned or fresh, and onion.
 After some simmer time, it turns into a velvety, delicious tomato soup.
 A must make!